saraserafino/Statistics_NumericalIntegration_2.0/README.md

 # Homework3_Serafino

 This project builds on the previous Homework2, implementing it with Python bindings.
 For each section, the new implementations will be explicitly highlighted with a further section called "What's new".

-## Code organization
+## (new!)
+Code organization
 For each module there is a folder which separates source files from header files; the main files (the old main.cpp and the two new mains for each module) are in their folder called main; a cmake and a setup.py are provided and will be explained later on.
+When executing the mains, a text file with the results and a folder `images` containing the plots is created, they can be found in the `StatisticsModule` and `NumericalIntegrationModule` folders.

 ## Main
 The `main.cpp` was written using switch cases to allow the user to decide what to compute.